people at home

 I had a clear vision of how I wanted it to look but actually achieving the end result turned out to be really tricky.
 I spent a year—my last year at the RCA in London—developing that technique by mixing my own stains.
 I tried all these different processes and just couldn’t get it right and almost gave up.

-what was that like, knowing what you wanted but not knowing how to get there?
+what was that like, knowing where you wanted to go but not knowing how to get there?

 So your work is just a party!

-Everything was process-based design back then and this was too simple that I was ashamed to admit it.
-The story I was telling everyone was that I had been experimenting with stains and people thought I had somehow discovered this amazing process.
+Totally!
+Everything was process-based design back then but this was so simple that I was ashamed to admit it.
+The story I was telling everyone was only about the early experiments.

 Meanwhile this was your Newton moment, the apple fell on your head.